 What kind of encryption does Speedify use?

-Another key piece of our security puzzle is DTLS, which is TLS (SSL) over UDP.
-This standards based technology gives us all of the security of the same encryption that protects HTTPS:// websites like Gmail and Facebook, while giving us the ability to handle error correction ourselves for much better performance than any other VPN in the face of unreliable lost packets
+The core transport security protocol we use is DTLS 1.2.
+This standards-based technology (RFC 6347) gives us all of the security of the same encryption that protects HTTPS:// websites like Gmail and Facebook while providing the ability to handle error correction ourselves for much better performance than any other VPN in the face of unreliable lost packets.

-Finally, if you want the technical answer: The encryption is provided using DTLS (TLS over UDP) using TLS_ECDHE_ECDSA_WITH_CHACHA20_POLY1305_SHA256 or TLS_ECDHE_ECDSA_WITH_AES_128_GCM_SHA256 (if hardware supported).
-This is implemented using Google's BoringSSL library, which is a fork of OpenSSL.
+Finally, if you want the technical answer, the encryption is provided with DTLS using TLS_ECDHE_ECDSA_WITH_AES_128_GCM_SHA256 (if hardware supported) or TLS_ECDHE_ECDSA_WITH_CHACHA20_POLY1305_SHA256 for older devices.
+This is implemented using Google's BoringSSL library, which is the same security library which Google's Chrome browser uses.